 The Governing Body is the admissions authority for Petham Primary School.
-The Directors are planning to admit (Published Admission Number) 24 children to Year R in September 2018.
+The Published Admission Number (PAN) for children to Year R is 24.
 Children will be admitted without reference to ability or aptitude.
-Before the application of oversubscription criteria, any child with a Statement of Special Educational Need naming the school will be admitted, in which event the Published Admission Number will be reduced accordingly.
+Before the application of over-subscription criteria, any child with a Statement of Special Educational Need naming the school will be admitted, in which event the Published Admission Number will be reduced accordingly.
 The Directors recognise and agree that the school was created to provide education for the village community within the Parish of Petham; we also recognise and agree that continuity of the provision of education within the family is important.

 1. Looked After Child or Previously Looked After Children

 3. Children with Exceptional Compassionate, Social, Medical/Health or Special Access Needs

 Procedures for admissions will be as described in the Local Authority’s admissions booklet.

 For further information on admissions, including in the event of over-subscription, please see page 6 of our Admissions Policy.